ninthwalker/AHNotifier/README.md

 4. TODO: Add the ability to check multiple servers Auction Houses.
 Limited to one for right now.
 5. TODO: Create a video walkthrough of the process.

+## Advanced config
+If using the windows toast notification option, there are 3 buttons that can appear.
+Open WoW, Details, and Dismiss.
+* Dismiss: Self explanatory, closes the notification.
+* Details: Opens up your default web browser to the TSM Details page of the item that was alerted on.
+* Open WoW: Clicking this will launch the World of Warcraft launcher program to sign into WoW.
+However, the 'Open Wow' takes some advanced config.
+If you ant to see and use this feature of the Notification, then please follow the steps below:

+TODO - Add registry steps here for Open Wow

 ## Screenshots/Videos
 <img src="https://raw.githubusercontent.com/ninthwalker/AHNotifier/master/screenshots/text-alert.png" width="400">
 <img src="https://raw.githubusercontent.com/ninthwalker/AHNotifier/master/screenshots/task_trigger.png" width="450">